michaelweatherburn/IntroductionToJavaProgramming/JavaNotes.md

 #### Indices in Arrays
 We use array indices (unique numbers used to reference each element within the array) along with the array reference variable to access/manipulate individual elements of the array.
 The index convention is as follows:

-If the array is of size 0, it is an empty array, containing no elements.
+- If the array is of size 0, it is an empty array, containing no elements.
-If the array is of size n, n >= 1:
+- If the array is of size >= 1:
   Each element is provided with an index (a number, used to identify the element within the array uniquely)

   The indices are 0-indexed i.e.
   first element - index 0
   second element - index 1
   third element - index 2
   ...
   nth element - index (n - 1)

 Accessing elements of an array is done like this: